leandrosardi/simple_cloud_logging/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.

+## Further Work

+1. HTML/Javascript widget to connect any server via SSH and pull the log lines to a web dashboard.